Start9Labs/documentation/source/user-manuals/embassyos/general/secure-lan/desktop.rst

 MacOS
 =====

-1. Copy the Tor address from the Setup App.
+1. In the Setup App, select your claimed Embassy to view the setup results.
+Navigate to the "Tor (easy)" menu item and copy the Tor address.
 It is safe to message this address to yourself so that you can paste it in a browser.

 2. Navigate to a :ref:`Tor enabled browser <connecting>`.